 Aymar grew up as the youngest of a family of eight children in Sault Ste.
 Marie, Ontario.
 He attended Sir James Dunn Secondary School before majoring in English literature at Carleton University in Ottawa, where he "became drunk on language and storytellers like Mark Twain and Stephen Leacock."

 After graduating, he began a series of jobs which included freelance writing and various sales positions.

 Once discovered, the CBC produced his very first demos in 1993.

-He released his first studio album in 1996 and has since released four more studio albums and one live album accompanied by a book of short stories.
+He released his first studio album Howling at the Moon in 1996 (now out of print) and has since released five more studio albums and one live album.

 In 2015 Aymar released a book of short stories entitled: The Chicken Came First (and other half-truths of my life as a touring songwriter).
 The short stories originally appeared on his site under the banner: Road Stories.

 The Chicken Came First Book / LIve CD review.
 Veteran CBC broadcaster, reviewer Bob Mersereau.